Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 Borrowers with FICO scores below 580, but not lower than 500 do technically qualify for an FHA loan.
 These applicants must pay a minimum of 10% down.

-The scores mentioned above may qualify according to FHA standards, lender standards may also apply so you will need to discuss the lender’s requirements versus the FHA baseline.
+The scores mentioned above may qualify according to FHA standards.
+However, lender standards may also apply, so you will need to discuss the lender’s requirements versus the FHA baseline.

 Things to do: find out what your FICO scores are from the three major credit reporting agencies, and also learn what your chosen lender or potential lender will require in terms of FICO scores.
 Knowing both of these things will help you learn what may be required to happen next.

-Working on your credit early helps you if there are problems that need to be resolved.
-Errors on a credit report, old information, or other issues can take time to address–more time than most consumers realize.
+Working on your credit early helps if problems need to be resolved.
+Addressing errors on a credit report, old information, or other issues can take time—more time than most consumers realize.

 Joe Wallace - Staff Writer